scalacenter/course-management-tools/README.md

 - Maintain a regular history of course versions in git
 	- Easy retrieval of current and older version of a course and allow for *normal* handling of pull requests

-- Ability to linearize and de-linearize (using the `linearize` and `delinearize` commands respectively) a version of a course exercise master.
-A linearized course master can be changed using `git` interactive rebasing
+- Ability to linearize and de-linearize (using the `linearize` and `delinearize` commands respectively) a version of a course exercise main project.
+A linearized course main can be changed using `git` interactive rebasing

-- The ability to run *all* tests for *all* exercises in a course master repository
+- The ability to run *all* tests for *all* exercises in a course main repository

 - Generation of self-contained student exercise repositories using `studentify`
 	- The student repository has no external dependencies except:
 		- Java (8) SDK
 		- sbt (Scala build tool, version 0.13.13 or higher)
-		- dependencies defined as part of the course master itself
+		- dependencies defined as part of the course main itself
 	- Ability to *save* the current state of an exercise with the possibility to restore it at a later moment
 	- Ability to *pull* the complete solution of an exercise
 	- Ability to selectively *pull* source files from the complete solution of an exercise
 	- Generalization of the use of *manual pages* for all exercises
 	- Support for (*Akka*) *multi-jvm* tests
-	- Ability to *list* all the exercises in a master repository
+	- Ability to *list* all the exercises in a main repository
 	- Ability to *jump* to an exercise based on its sequence number
 	- A brief (13') demo of the student repo functionality is available [here](https://www.youtube.com/watch?v=coPOCe8erzc)